7 Best Telescope in India

 Astronomical telescope manufacturers sometimes quote a range of magnifications for their products, usually in the form of power per inch (or mm) of aperture.
 For example, Orion Sirius 150-1500×65(150x which corresponds to 65mm or 2.5 inches).

 Refractor type telescope uses lenses to focus the incoming light whereas reflector type uses mirrors.
 Both types have their pros and cons, and I won’t dwell on them here.

 A telescope is useless if it does not remain steady.
 Telescopes with equatorial mounts require adjustment of the right ascension and declination for tracking objects in the sky.
 A non-motorized mount is not suitable for astrophotography as that requires a motor to compensate for Earth’s rotation.
 Motorized or computerized mounts are expensive, but they’re worth every penny if you want to take long-exposure photographs of deep-sky objects.

 Choosing the best telescope for viewing planets and galaxies is a difficult decision.
 Whether you want to use your device for stargazing or astrophotography, there are many things to consider when choosing between refracting telescopes or reflector types.
 The aperture of the lens should be considered as well as its magnification capabilities.
 Even though these devices can get very expensive, they will all provide you with an incredible view in some way shape, or form so it’s worth investing!

 Choose either the Celestron PowerSeeker 70 or the Specialty scope if you are just a casual observer.
 If you’re serious and searching for a long-term investment, go for the Celestron AstroMaster 130 EQ.
 Keep in mind that finding planets and nebulas takes more time and work than most people think.
 The key to success is practice!

-Best Split Air Conditioner in India Which split AC should you choose?
-Here are…
+7 Best Telescope in India Which telescope brand should you choose?
+Here are our…